Queer YA reading list

 • The Darkness Outside Us - Eliot Schrefer (2021)

 Project Hail Mary, But They Fuck And It's The Cold War But In The Future?
 I mean, not quite.
 Or at all.
 But it's hard to summarise without spoilers.
+One of the best things I read that year.

 • A Marvellous Light - Freya Marske (2021)